 How to make recycled crayons is a great project for the kids!
 With all the awesome deals on crayons right now I thought this was a perfect time to share this post!
+You can create unique stocking stuffers or birthday party favors buy upcycling crayons.

 If you are looking for a cute favor for a birthday party then this article on how to make recycled crayons is the perfect fit.
 I ran across recycled crayons in the shape of ladybugs, frogs, and butterflies.
 They were quite expensive to purchase so I decided to look for DIY instructions.

 I found detailed instructions from www.instructables.com/id/ReUse-ReMake-Crayons.
 The instructions were highly detailed but I decided to tweak them a bit to fit my needs.
 We completed the project using the following steps: